Is Life Line Screening Covered By Insurance?

 Insurance Coverage for Life Line Screening

-Many insurance plans do recognize the importance of preventive care and may cover certain screenings, especially if you have specific risk factors or a family history of certain conditions.
+Many insurance plans recognize the importance of preventive care and may cover certain screenings, especially if you have specific risk factors or a family history of certain conditions.
 For example, if you have a family history of heart disease, your insurance plan may cover a cardiovascular screening offered by Life Line Screening.

 Factors Affecting Insurance Coverage